YanWittmann/gptalk-fabric-plugin/README.md

 The [configuration file](src/main/resources/mod.properties) contains a list of the available properties.
 This includes:

-- `openai.key` The OpenAi API key (use the `OPENAI_KEY` environment variable when building the plugin for purposes other than testing)
+- `openai.key` The OpenAi API key to use for the API.
+Use the `OPENAI_KEY` environment variable when building the plugin for purposes other than testing
 - `openai.model` The OpenAi model to use, from a list of the currently available models
 - `gptalk.active` Whether fake responses should be generated to test the plugin instead of using the OpenAi API to prevent costs